ArchLars/midisynthd/README.md

 ## 📄 License

-This project is licensed under the GNU Lesser General Public License v2.1 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Lesser General Public License v2.1 in harmony with ALSA and FluidSynth. - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments